juju/docs/src/en/about-juju.md

 security, performance, scale, and all of those things make for improvements in the charm that are very hard for a single team to achieve.

-What are the best workloads to try with Juju?
+## What are the best workloads to try with Juju?

 Juju excels with scale-out workloads like big data, PAAS, cloud infrastructure such as OpenStack, or container management systems.
-Pick your favourite cloud and launch a Juju server, deploy the Juju GUI there and then drop one of the bundles from the charm store into the blank canvas.
+Pick your favourite cloud and launch a Juju server.
+From the integrated GUI, you can drop one of the bundles from the charm store into the blank canvas.

 <style>.tableicon{width:100px;height:100px;float:right;margin: 5px 5px 40px